reddit/devvit-pixelary/DEVELOPMENT.md

 - [Tailwind](https://tailwindcss.com/): For styles
 - [TypeScript](https://www.typescriptlang.org/): For type safety

-## Getting Started

-> Make sure you have Node 22 downloaded on your machine before running!

-1. Run `npm create devvit@latest --template=react`
-2. Go through the installation wizard.
-You will need to create a Reddit account and connect it to Reddit developers
-3. Copy the command on the success page into your terminal

 ## Commands

 - `npm run dev`: Starts a development server where you can develop your application live on Reddit
 - `npm run build`: Builds your client and server projects
-- `npm run deploy`: Uploads a new version of your app
+- `npm run deploy`: Uploads and publishes your app
-- `npm run launch`: Publishes your app for review
 - `npm run login`: Logs your CLI into Reddit
 - `npm run check`: Type checks, lints, and prettifies your app

 ## Cursor Integration

-This template comes with a pre-configured cursor environment.
+This project is configured cursor environment.
 To get started, [download cursor](https://www.cursor.com/downloads) and enable the `devvit-mcp` when prompted.